Are You New to Keto?

 Can I ever cycle off of keto or will I have to eat this way forever?

 Diets are restrictive, while a lifestyle is just that: living.
 Only you can decided if you will eat 100% ketogenic forever.
 I can personally tell you that I do not worry about being ketogenic when I am traveling to different countries and wanting to experience the food and culture.
 If my body calls for a carb-up, I give it some sweet potatoes.
 There are many ways to practice ketogenic living, but restricting yourself to never having a burger with the bun and a side of fries ever again does not have to be one of them.

 That said, if you are someone who has a history of binge-eating with sugar and carbs, or you have a condition such as cancer, type-2 diabetes or epilepsy, ask yourself if a “cheat meal” is really worth it.

 Consuming dairy is not a requirement of a ketogenic lifestyle.
 In fact, there are many ways to substitute dairy in any recipe, including nut milks and cheeses, coconut cream, ghee, avocados, to name a few.
 There are many ways to create and eat delicious foods and reach your daily fat goals without traditional cows milk dairy products.

 I’m a vegetarian.
 Can I still do keto?

 Absolutely!
 Keto is not all about bacon and burgers.
 Eggs, dairy, wild-caught seafood, certain seeds and nuts, and some vegetables are excellent sources of protein for vegetarians.
-There are also some high-quality low-carb protein powders, such as Jay Robb, that will help vegetarians hit their protein goals without going over in carbs.
+There are also some high-quality low-carb protein powders, that will help vegetarians hit their protein goals without going over in carbs.